Oven homicide: Trial

 The case was heard in the local court.
 In court, Pentti did not request a defense attorney; he was assigned an attorney by the Court, under the assumption that he could not make decisions by himself in regards to his rights and freedom.
-During the whole hearing, the man denied the charges.
-At one time, he told that Romani people had broken into his house shortly before 23 December 1960, but the theory was immediately rejected.
+Throughout the hearing, he denied the charges.
+At one point, he said that Romani people had broken into his house shortly before 23 December 1960, but the theory was immediately rejected.
 Many witnesses told the court how Hilkka had complained about her husband hitting her, as well as the resulting injuries, which she had repeatedly visited the doctor for.
 This was the best case, in addition to the evidence, that the prosecutor had against Pentti.
 One piece of evidence that was ignored was his loans from the library; from April to December 1960, he had borrowed 75 crime fiction novels from the library, of which many were about murder, including the murder of one's wife.

 The Kokemäki local court decided that Pentti had not caused Saarinen's death on purpose, and sentenced him to eight years' imprisonment for manslaughter.
 However, Pentti only served one year of his sentence, after the Turku District Court and the Supreme Court of Finland freed him.
 They each claimed that neither the cause nor manner of Hilkka Saarinen's death was known, and one could no longer be sentenced for accidental killing after 12 years.
 Pentti returned to the house, which had been empty the entire time, and was well on its way to deterioration.
 He lived there alone until his death on 1 August 1986.

 The case has been marked in the police records as an unsolved crime.